 A lab urine or saliva drug test can cost $60 to $120 for a single test depending on the number of panels whereas a urine dip test done on site can cost $3 to $10 depending on the test, panels and if its a bulk order.
 Below you can find the best price in the market for 100 pieces of 5-panel drug test and 10-panel drug test that can test 100 individuals.
 A similar test at a lab for 100 employees costs over $6,000.

-Drug Test is a process by which the, DOT, employers, legal authorities, Federal Government or medical personnel can detect the use of drugs.
+Drug Test is the process by which the, DOT, employers, legal authorities, Federal Government or medical personnel can detect the use of drugs.
 There are many methods by which this may take place, but a laboratory urine drug test is typically done by your employer for pre-employment drug test to ensure chain of custody and for convenience or don't have the time or personnel to do it on site.

 Table Of Contents:

 - URINE DRUG TEST

 - WHAT IS THE COST OF URINE DRUG TEST COST

 - WHAT IS THE COST OF SALIVA DRUG TEST COST

 - WHAT IS THE COST OF HAIR FOLLICLE DRUG TEST COST